 If a driver refuses a preliminary roadside analysis, he or she could lose his or her driver’s license for up to a year.

 Many prescriptions (like Vicodin) are considered controlled substances and must be prescribed to be used legally.
 This could be because of the side effects or risk of addiction.

 If you are taking a prescription medication make sure to read the warning labels very carefully.
 Many controlled substances will warn you that using them could affect your ability to drive.
 If you are driving while substantially affected by a prescription drug you could be putting yourself, your passengers, and other motorists in danger.

 When someone is hit by a drunk driver or drugged driver, a later conviction of OWI or OWPD can prove the driver was at fault.
 That can make the drunk driver’s insurance available to seriously injured victims and can even result in personal liability by the drunk or drugged driver.

 People die every day because another motorist chose to drive while intoxicated.
 If you have been drinking or using drugs – or if your medication affects your ability to drive – find someone to give you a ride.
 It could save you the trouble of a “drugged driving” stop, and could even save someone’s life.

 David Christensen is an auto accident attorney at Christensen Law in Southfield, Michigan.
-He represents the victims of drunk driving and drugged driving accidents and their families to help get the compensation they need.
+Our Michigan drunk driving accident attorneys represent the victims of drunk driving and drugged driving accidents and their families to help get the compensation they need.
 If you know someone who was hit by a drugged driver, contact Christensen Law today.